 - Use a basting brush to coat the tops and sides of the mushrooms with 1 tablespoon of extra virgin olive oil, making sure that all of the areas that won’t be stuffed are thoroughly coated with oil.

-- Add the gills from the mushrooms, garlic, basil, parsley, walnuts, gluten free oat flour, 1/4 cup olive oil, salt, and pepper to a food processor and process with several quick on/off pulses until everything is thoroughly mixed (alternatively, you could finely chop all the ingredients by hand and stir in a mixing bowl.
-I just prefer the time saver of the food processor).
+- Add the gills from the mushrooms, chopped garlic, basil, parsley, walnuts, gluten-free oat flour, 1/4 cup olive oil, salt, and pepper to a food processor and process with several quick on/off pulses until everything is thoroughly mixed (alternatively, you could finely chop all the ingredients by hand and stir in a mixing bowl).

 - Spoon the stuffing mixture into the mushrooms, making sure they are full but not overflowing.

 - Bake at 375 degrees Fahrenheit for 40 minutes.